dice-group/theses/README.md

 During the registration, the reviewers of the thesis have to be defined.
 Since the thesis is supervised by our group, the 1st reviewer is the professor of the DICE group.

+Based on the registartion date, the examination office will provide the deadline for the thesis submission.
+Please note that the thesis should not be submitted after the deadline and not before 80% of the thesis time have passed (7 weeks for a Bachelor thesis, 4 months for a Master thesis (full time student)).

 #### Work plan

 In the regulations mentioned above, it is specified that for registering a thesis the student has to prepare a work plan.